kornysietsma/korny-info-blog/_posts/2023-10-31-playing-with-rust-and-copilot.md

 - the function signature was OK (probably should be `&Path` though)
 - it reminded me how to slurp a file as a string
-- It suggested how to split the file into two parts ( split_front_matter function doesn't exist - it's just a suggestion)
+- It suggested how to split the file into two parts (the `split_front_matter` function doesn't exist - it's just a suggestion)
-- It worked out that I wanted to get the front matter as YAML!
+- It worked out that I wanted to get the front matter as YAML.
 I didn't specify that - it must have inferred that from other markdown-parsing code.

-I could have written that myself, but it saved me some boilerplate typing, and guessing at API signatures.
+I could have written all that myself, but it saved me some boilerplate typing, and guessing at API signatures.

 However - then I asked it to generate `split_front_matter`: